Asymptotically exact dimension reduction of functionally graded anisotropic rods: Wave propagation in bi-layered transversely isotropic rod

 \section{Wave propagation in bi-layered transversely isotropic rod}

-While the error estimation based on the Prager--Synge identity established in the previous section confirms the asymptotic exactness of the 1D rod theory in the static regime, its performance in dynamic applications requires further validation.
-Consequently, this section compares the dispersion relation of the proposed 1D model against the 3D exact elasticity solution for a bi-layered transversely isotropic cylinder \cite{nayfeh1996general}.
-The benchmark analytical solution is obtained by solving the transcendental dispersion relation derived from the 3D equations of motion, satisfying the interface continuity and traction-free boundary conditions.
-Asymptotic analysis of this transcendental equation in the long-wave range should lead to the dispersion relation of the 1D rod theory, thus validating its asymptotic exactness in dynamics.
+Although the theoretical framework for dynamic error estimation has been established, this section provides further corroboration by comparing the dispersion characteristics of the proposed 1D model with the 3D exact elasticity solution for a bi-layered, transversely isotropic cylinder \cite{nayfeh1996general}.
+The benchmark analytical solution is obtained by solving the transcendental dispersion relation derived from the 3D equations of motion, ensuring strict adherence to interface continuity and traction-free boundary conditions.
+Asymptotic expansion of this transcendental equation in the long-wave limit is expected to recover the dispersion relation of the 1D rod theory, thereby verifying its asymptotic exactness in the dynamic regime.